microsoft/nni/docs/en_US/SupportedFramework_Library.md

-# Framework and Library Supported
+# Framework and Library Supports
-NNI provides Python API, supporting all frameworks and libraries written in python (`version >= 3.5`), and we have implemented many related examples and detailed their principles and running steps.

-## Support Framework:

-NNI supports all frameworks, as long as they are written in python.
-Some common frameworks are listed below, including NNI example tutorials based on them.
+With the built-in Python API, NNI naturally supports the hyper parameter tuning and neural network search for all the AI frameworks and libraries who support Python models(`version >= 3.5`).
+NNI had also provided a set of examples and tutorials for some of the popular scenarios to make jump start easier.

+## Supported AI Frameworks:

 * [PyTorch]https://github.com/pytorch/pytorch
     <ul>